2600hz/kazoo/CONTRIBUTING.md

 Bug fixes must never introduce new features.

-Bug fix branches must have originated from an updated version branch in the project which matches the affects version of the bug report.
+Bug fix branches must have originated from an updated version branch in the project which matches the `Affects` version of the bug ticket.
 The pull request should be made against the version branch and all subsequent version branches including master.
+For instance:

+* Ticket `KAZOO-0001` is a bug found affecting v4.0.
+You wish to fix the bug
+  1. Create a branch off the 4.0 branch: `git checkout -b KAZOO-0001 4.0`
+  2. Make the appropriate change(s) and commit: `git commit -m "KAZOO-0001: fixed X to do Y"`
+  3. Push `KAZOO-0001` to your Github repo and issue a PR against 2600hz/kazoo's 4.0 branch
+  4. Create appropriate pull requests for any version branches greater than your target, including the master branch.
+If 4.1 and 4.2 exist, create separate PRs for 4.1, 4.2, and master as well.

 All non-bug fix work branches must have originated from an updated master branch in the project and the pull request must be issued against the master branch.

-If the pull request was not for the master branch then all subsequent version branches must also have a pull request opened with the bug fix.
-It is acceptable to work with 2600Hz to organize a sequence of pull requests when more convenient (such as refactoring the pull request against 3.22 and re-opening it for master).

-A test should also be submitted to ensure that the bug is not accidentally reintroduced in the future.
+An appropriate test (unit, quickcheck, shell script) should also be submitted to ensure that the bug is not accidentally reintroduced in the future.

 ### New Functionality/Features Guidelines